ambellinger/bamazon/README.md

 connection.connect(function (err) {
   if (err) throw err;
-  // run the start function after the connection is made to prompt the user start();
+  // run the start function after the connection is made start();
 });